-7 Steps to Create a Successful Content Strategy
+Content Strategy Best Practices for 2021

-With many consumers becoming distrustful of traditional advertising, content marketing has become the digital marketing tactic of choice for contemporary marketers.
+With many consumers becoming distrustful of traditional advertising, content marketing has become the digital marketing tactic of choice for contemporary marketers, with 82% of marketers currently using it according to HubSpot.
 The success of content marketing, however, hinges on a well-documented content strategy.

-According to the Content Marketing Institute, 65% of the most successful content marketers have a documented content strategy.
-Unsurprisingly, 86% of the least successful content marketers have no written strategy in place.
+However, while content marketing seems to be gaining in popularity, many marketers don’t have a documented strategy to help them.
+A report from Content Marketing Institute highlights that only 43% of B2B marketers have such a documented strategy in place.

-So, we've turned to content marketing experts to learn what a content strategy is, why businesses need one and what steps to take to develop one.
+Having a content strategy is a critical component of getting content marketing right.
+So, we've turned to content marketing experts to learn what a content strategy is, why businesses need one and what steps they can take to develop their own.

 What Is a Content Strategy?

-Lauren Reed, editorial services manager at iQ 360 defines a content strategy as "your business's approach to creating and distributing content for your target audience."
+Lauren Reed, editorial services manager at Honolulu, HI-based iQ 360, defines a content strategy as "your business's approach to creating and distributing content for your target audience."
 While a content strategy may be straightforward, it's easy to get wrong if you don't prioritize content that’s relevant for the right audience.

 It's also essential that you document a content strategy that focuses on providing value to your audience.
 "A successful content strategy," Reed continues, "is one that seeks to understand what your audience wants and needs, and focuses on developing content that is useful, educational, relevant or otherwise valuable to them."

-Note: Editor's Note: This article has been updated to reflect changes in the current state of content marketing.